SWEDISHMEATBALLS12345674/songmanager/README.md

 		- [ ] download function
 	- [ ] change player system to NOT be based on context menu event listener
 - [ ] style library selection page

+*this repo is also on my private git server but is also here for parity